Gaius-Augustus/BRAKER/README.md

 ### BRAKER components

-BRAKER is a collection of Perl scripts and a Perl module.
+BRAKER is a collection of Perl and Python scripts and a Perl module.
 The main script that will be called in order to run BRAKER is `braker.pl`.
-Additional Perl components are:
+Additional Perl and Python components are:

 -   `align2hints.pl`